google/santa/docs/development/sync-protocol.md

 ##### Event Objects

-Events are explained in more depth in the [Events page](docs/concepts/events.md).
+:information_source: Events are explained in more depth in the [Events page](../concepts/events.md).

 | Key | Required | Type | Meaning | Example Value |
 |---|---|---|---|---|